Grifo89/stock_screener/README.md

 ### Stock Screener
 This is a stock screener app build with React which consumes an API from https://fmpcloud.io/.
-With this app you can search daily Financial information about whatever listed company.
-This application follow the best coding practices like setting-up a code linter, using gitflow, testing business logic, writing good commit messages and an informative README.
+With this app, you can search for daily Financial information about whatever listed company.
+This application follows the best coding practices like setting-up a code linter, using gitflow, testing business logic, writing good commit messages and an informative README.
 Also, it uses best practices in React & Redux development, like using a nice folder/files structure with good names and separate different types of components and services.

 > This is part of the capstone project part from Microverse Program https://www.notion.so/Catalogue-of-Dog-Clothes-8bf1512b8ab34fa28848beb8ab698a32.